Lorenzo Colombo (racing driver)

 Lorenzo Colombo (born 13 September 2000) is an Italian racing driver who last competed for Prema Orlen Team in the 2022 FIA World Endurance Championship.
 He previously raced in the 2021 FIA Formula 3 Championship with Campos Racing.

 Early career

 Karting

 Born in Legnano, Colombo started his karting career in 2009.
 He predominantly competed in Italy, highlight of his karting career finishing second in the Andrea Margutti Trophy in 2018.

 Lower formulae

-In 2016 the Italian made his car racing debut in the Italian F4 Championship, driving for BVM Racing, where he finished 12th in the standings, having scored one podium at Imola.
+In 2016, Colombo made his car racing debut in the Italian F4 Championship, driving for BVM Racing, where he finished 12th in the standings, having scored one podium at Imola.

 Colombo continued to race in the Italian F4 Championship in 2017, partnering Leonardo Lorandi and Sebastián Fernández at Bhaitech.
 He would end up finishing third in the standings with two victories and 223 points.

-He also made a one-off appearance in the ADAC Formula 4 Championship that same year, scoring no points as he was a guest driver.
+Colombo also made a one-off appearance in the ADAC Formula 4 Championship that same year, scoring no points as he was a guest driver.

-At the end of 2018 Colombo made a one-off appearance for R-ace GP in Italian F4, which yielded three points in three races.
+At the end of 2018, Colombo made a one-off appearance for R-ace GP in Italian F4, which yielded three points in three races.